eed3si9n/eed3si9n.com/original/encoding-file-path-as-uri-reference.md

 In this post I am going to discuss an old new problem of encoding file path as Uniform Resource Identifier (URI) reference.
-It's surprising how it's not a solved issue, but then again, maybe we didn't have to deal with so much polyglot communication issues until recently.

-As of 2017, the authoritative source of information is [RFC 8089 - The "file" URI Scheme][rfc8089].
+As of 2017, the authoritative source of information is [RFC 8089 - The "file" URI Scheme][rfc8089] written by Matthew Kerwin.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">RFC 8089 The &quot;file&quot; URI Scheme <a href="https://t.co/pAIVmQNzCT">https://tools.ietf.org/html/rfc8089 </a> Wow, it actually happened.</p>&mdash; Matthew Kerwin (@phluid61) <a href="https://twitter.com/phluid61/status/832817027576246272?ref_src=twsrc%5Etfw">February 18, 2017</a></blockquote>

 Future readers might also want to search for "file URI scheme RFC", and find the latest version.
 If you're a programmer, read the RFC.
-This post is to raise the awareness of the some of the issues around file to URI encoding.
+This post is to raise the awareness of the some of the issues around file to URI encoding, but it's not a substitution.

 Recently I've been running into interop problems as some platforms are unable to parse `file:/foo/bar`.
 But this is not the first time I'm having trouble with file path represented as URI.
 Considering that the notion of filesystem goes back to 1960s, and URL has been around since 1990s, it's surprising that we haven't come to a concensus on this.
 But then again, like decimal numbers, once you start digging deeper, or start exchanging data, we find some glitches in the Matrix.